 6.35.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.35.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.35;

 Prefer iteration to recursion, unless it can be proved that the depth of recursion can never be large.